Meet Delegate Irene Shin

 At the age of 16, Irene faced a significant turning point when her father encountered a serious health issue.
 This was in a time before the Affordable Care Act, and her family didn't have health insurance.
 They confronted numerous obstacles in a healthcare system that seemed impossible to navigate.
 Consequently, Irene's father had no option but to fly to Korea for medical treatment.
 In Seoul, he received immediate care, received a diagnosis of bladder cancer, and underwent life-saving surgery the following morning.
 Unfortunately, many individuals in Virginia still lack access to such affordable, quality healthcare.

-As a Delegate, Irene worked diligently to make our government work better for families.
+As a Delegate, Irene has worked diligently to make our government work better for families.
 Whether it is fighting for utility disconnection protections for the most vulnerable customers, securing greater support and access to resources for Virginians living with intellectual disabilities, cracking down on exploitative profiteering in our correctional system, or ending inhumane animal testing and breeding practices — Irene has stood up for our community’s values and priorities and for her constituents.

 Irene is dedicated to making sure that everyone in Virginia can live in dignity, and that our government is both reflective and responsive to our communities’ needs.